 If so, I like it that Jesus may have heard—as I did each year: “This is your birthday-Christmas gift.”

 Question: What gift have you gotten that became a surprising blessing?
-You can leave a comment by clicking here.
+To leave a comment, just click here.